Skip to main content

 • Customer service philosophy: For consistent support, your team needs principles that guide customer interactions.
 Your training should cover your customer service values and what those values look like in action.

 • Technical proficiency: Technical proficiency and fast answers go hand in hand.
-Invest in tools like customer service software so agents can find information in seconds, solve customer issues quicker, and easily collaborate with others.
+Train agents to use efficiency tools like customer service software so they can find information in seconds, solve issues quicker, and easily collaborate with others.

 These hard skills will prepare your team for the more technical and measurable side of customer support.